UKPLab/eacl2023-xlingvqa/README.md

 This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.

+Don't hesitate to send us an e-mail or report an issue, if you have further questions.

 ## Implementations
 We include and adapt the various frameworks that we support here.
 The original code is from the following repositories: